KordataSoftware/couchbase-mobile-portal/md-docs/_20/couchbase-lite/swift.md

 Couchbase Lite 2.0 uses WebSockets as the communication protocol to transmit data.
 Some load balancers are not configured for WebSocket connections by default (NGINX for example); so it might be necessary to explicitly enable them in the load balancer's configuration (see [Load Balancers](https://developer.couchbase.com/documentation/mobile/1.5/guides/sync-gateway/nginx/index.html)).

-Starting in Couchbase Lite 2.0, replication between two local databases is now supported.
-This isn't often needed, but it can be very useful.
-For example, you can implement incremental backup by pushing your main database to a mirror on a backup disk.

 ### Troubleshooting

 As always, when there is a problem with replication, logging is your friend.
 The following example increases the log output for activity related to replication with Sync Gateway.